Gospel of Peter

 The Gospel of Peter (τὸ κατὰ Πέτρον εὐαγγέλιον), or the Gospel according to Peter, is an ancient text concerning Jesus Christ, only partially known today.
-It is considered a non-canonical gospel and was rejected as apocryphal by the Church's synods of Carthage and Rome, which established the New Testament canon.
-It was the first of the non-canonical gospels to be rediscovered, preserved in the dry sands of Egypt.
+Originally written in Koine Greek, it is a non-canonical gospel and was rejected as apocryphal by the Church's synods of Carthage and Rome, which contributed to the establishment of the New Testament canon.
+It was the first of the apocryphal gospels to be rediscovered, preserved in the dry sands of Egypt.

-A major focus of the surviving fragment of the Gospel of Peter is the passion narrative, which ascribes responsibility for the crucifixion of Jesus to Herod Antipas rather than to Pontius Pilate.
+A major focus of the surviving fragment of the Gospel of Peter is the Passion narrative, which ascribes responsibility for the crucifixion of Jesus to Herod Antipas rather than to Pontius Pilate.

 Composition

 Authorship

 The Gospel of Peter explicitly claims to be the work of Saint Peter:

-However, scholars generally agree that the Gospel of Peter is pseudepigraphical (bearing the name of an author who did not actually compose the text).
+According to bible scholar Craig Blomberg, the Gospel of Peter is pseudepigraphical (bearing the name of an author who did not actually compose the text).

 The true author of the gospel remains a mystery.
-Although there are parallels with the three Synoptic Gospels, Peter does not use any of the material unique to Matthew or unique to Luke.
+Although there are parallels with the three synoptic gospels, Peter does not use any of the material unique to Matthew or unique to Luke.
 Raymond E. Brown and others find that the author may have been acquainted with the synoptic gospels and even with the Gospel of John; Brown even suggests that the author's source in the canonical gospels was transmitted orally, through readings in the churches, i.e. that the text is based on what the author remembers about the other gospels, together with their own embellishments.

 Ron Cameron and others have further speculated the Gospel of Peter was written independently of the synoptic gospels using an early proto-gospel.
 A consequence of this is the potential existence of a source text that formed the basis of the passion narratives in Matthew, Luke, and Mark, as well as in Peter.
 Origen makes mention of the Gospel of Peter as agreeing with the tradition of the Hebrews.
 The relationship to the Gospel according to the Hebrews becomes more clear when Theodoret states that the Nazarenes made use of the Gospel of Peter, for it is known by the testimony of the Fathers generally that the Nazarene Gospel was commonly called the Gospel according to the Hebrews.
 The same Gospel was in use among the Ebionites, and, in fact, as almost all critics are agreed, the Gospel according to the Hebrews – under various names such as the Gospel according to Peter, according to the Apostles, the Nazarenes, Ebionites, Egyptians, etc. – was substantially the same work, circulated very widely throughout the early Church, though with modifications.